What is Edéhzhíe?

 The Edéhzhíe (eh-day-shae) Candidate Protected Area of 14,200 km² is located in the Dehcho region of the Northwest Territories.

 Edéhzhíe has great ecological and cultural significance to the communities of Fort Providence, Fort Simpson, Behchokǫ̀, Jean Marie River, Whatì and Wrigley.

 The Horn Plateau, a prominent landform in Edéhzhíe, contains the source waters of the Willowlake, Horn and Rabbitskin Rivers.
 Traditional knowledge identifies the Horn Plateau as a place that could be relied upon during times of food scarcity in the Mackenzie Valley.
 Mills Lake and the lower Horn River areas are important harvesting areas for surrounding communities.

-A Land Withdrawal Order exists granting an interim land withdrawal of surface and subsurface rights until June 5, 2019.
+A Land Withdrawal Order exists granting an indeterminate land withdrawal of subsurface rights.

 Cooperative management of the protected area will ensure all people have the opportunity to respect and enjoy this unique area for generations.